sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ```

 ###### ROUTE TABLE
 The existing ROUTE_TABLE for IPv4/IPv6 prefix routes in the APPL_DB is enhanced to accept an optional "mpls_nh" attribute that is applicable when a MPLS push operation is configured.
-The format of the "mpls_nh" attribute string for IPv4/IPv6 prefix routes is: "push+label0/.../labelN".
+The format of the "mpls_nh" attribute string for IPv4/IPv6 prefix routes is: "push\<label0\>/.../\<labelN\>".

 For IP forward-only next-hops, the "mpls_nh" attribute is not applicable.
 If the IPv4/IPv6 prefix route is associated with a single IP forward-only next-hop or a next-hop group consisting only of these hext-hops, then the "mpls_nh" attribute will not be present.
-If the IPv4/IPv6 prefix route is associated with a next-hop group with a mix of MPLS push and IP forward-only next-hops, then each IP forward-only nexthop will be represented by "na" in the "mpls_nh" attribute.
+If the IPv4/IPv6 prefix route is associated with a next-hop group with a mix of MPLS push and IP forward-only next-hops, then each IP forward-only next-hop will be represented by "na" in the "mpls_nh" attribute.

 For all next-hop types, the formats of the "nexthop" and "ifname" attributes are unchanged from previous releases.